Best phone carriers of 2025

 Reasons to avoid

-After those first three months are up, you've got a decision to make.
+At the end of that trial period, you've got a decision to make.
 If you want Mint's lowest monthly rate, you need to prepay for a full year of service.
-In the case of the 5GB plan that's a $15 monthly rate, which brings your upfront payment to $180.
-The best rate on the unlimited data plan at Mint is $30/month, so you'd pay $360 if you opt for that plan.
+In the case of the 5GB plan, that's $180 for the lowest rate.
+The best rate on the unlimited data plan at Mint is $30/month, so you'd pay $360 if you opt for that plan, though right now, a promotion lowers that cost to $25/month, saving you $60 if you commit to a full year of service.
 We've got a look at the pros and cons of paying for a year of cellular service in advance.

 Mint offers family plans, though without the escalating discounts you get as you add more lines.
 (Parent company T-Mobile does this, for example.)
 Instead, every plan on the plan is subject to Mint's discounted rate for prepaying for service in advance.
 You're able to mix and match different plans for each line of data you have — something T-Mobile doesn't offer its family plan customers.